SciCatProject/documentation/Operator/Step_by_Step_Setup.md

 A production ready setup however may require to setup a replicated DB server.
 Follow the Mongo DB Manuals in this case.
 E.g. at PSI we operate a 3 fold relicated Mongo DB server.

+#### Remark for Windows
+It is possible to run a SciCat development and test instance on Windows.

+You can use the Chocolatey package manager: https://chocolatey.org/

+    choco install mongodb –pre

+Chocolatey starts the mongodb service automaticly.
+The default port is 21017.

+Install MondoDB Shell

+    choco install mongodb-shell

 #### Hint to add full text indexing

 Mongo DB needs to work with Indices to speed up the queries.
 All of these index definitions are created automatically, with one exception.
 This exception is described here: the following command must be executed **after** the database has been created in MongoDB, i.e. after starting the backend once.